Dentist with a tooth model explaining the signs of an emergency tooth extraction.

 Key Takeaways

-When Is a Tooth Extraction a Dental Emergency?
+Is Your Tooth Pain a Real Dental Emergency?

 It can be tough to know when a toothache is just a toothache and when it’s something more serious.
 While many tooth extractions are scheduled procedures, certain situations demand immediate attention to protect your health.
 Understanding the difference can help you make the right call when you’re in pain and feeling stressed.